sara-nl/EAR-harvest-heterogenous-energy-plugin/src/commands/README.md

 If EAR is compiled with both database support and file saving support, the default behaviour of **ereport** will be the one with MySQL querying.
 If a file wants to be used as input a new option can be used:
 - -f specifies the file to be used as input to ereport.

+Note that when using this option, all options other than _verbose_ will be ignored.